Four Chiropractic Myths Erased

 According to a 1993 Ontario Ministry of Health commissioned study:

 There is no clinical or case-control study that demonstrates or even implies that chiropractic spinal manipulation is unsafe in the treatment of low-back pain.
-Some medical treatments are equally safe, but others are unsafe and generate iatrogenic (doctor-induced) complications for low-back pain patients.
+Some medical treatments are equally safe.
+However others are unsafe and generate iatrogenic (doctor-induced) complications for low-back pain patients.
 Our reading of the literature suggests that chiropractic manipulation is safer than medical management of low-back pain.

 Lead investigator of the study, Pran Manga, Ph.
 D., however, did have a warning.
 He said that spinal adjustments performed by health care professionals other than qualified doctors of chiropractic were potentially harmful and less effective.

-Several existing medical therapies of low-back pain are contraindicated.
+Several existing medical therapies are contraindicated for low back pain.
 This is on the basis of the existing clinical trials.
 There is also evidence in the literature to suggest that spinal manipulations are less safe and less effective when performed by non-chiropractic professionals.

 On December 8, 1994, the Agency for Health Care Policy and Research (AHCPR) of the US Department of Health and Human Services released clinical practice guidelines for the management of acute low back pain.